cswclui/katacoda-scenarios-1/mstran-007/finish.md

-**Congratulations!** You've completed the scenario, ***Implementing the Strangler Pattern***
+## You've crossed the finish line!

-The interactive scenario you:
+In this scenario you:

-* Installed the lesson code
-* Got the code up and running
-* Exercised the code
+* Create a Kubernetes DaemonSet with node affinity
+* Set a label on the worker node to support the DaemonSet's expected node affinity
-* Analyzed the code to see how the Strangler Pattern is implemented
+* Observed Kubernetes automatically propagate the DaemonSet's contiainer to the labeled node
+* Observed the DaemonSet's container behavior using:

+ `kubectl logs POD_NAME`